-13. Identical letters dated 19 January 2016 from the Permanent Representative of Colombia to the United Nations addressed to the Secretary-General and the President of the Security Council (\$/2016/53)
+13. Identical letters dated 19 January 2016 from the Permanent Representative of Colombia to the United Nations addressed to the Secretary-General and the President of the Security Council (S/2016/53)

-During the period under review, the Security Council held three meetings and adopted two resolutions under the item entitled "Identical letters dated 19 January 2016 from the Permanent Representative of Colombia to the United Nations addressed to the Secretary-General and the President of the Security Council (S/2016/53)".
-Two of the meetings took the form of briefings and one was convened for the adoption of a decision.510 More information on the meetings is provided in table 1 below.
-Council members also held three open videoconferences in connection with this item.
-More information on the videoconferences is provided in table 2 below.511 In addition to the meetings and open videoconferences, in 2021, Council members held a closed videoconference in connection with this item.512
+During the period under review, the Council held three meetings and adopted two resolutions under the item entitled "Identical letters dated 19 January 2016 from the Permanent Representative of Colombia to the United Nations addressed to the Secretary-General and the President of the Security Council (S/2016/53)".
+Two of the meetings took the form of a briefing and one was convened for the adoption of a decision.509 More information on the meetings is provided in table 1 below.
+Council members also held three open videoconferences in connection with the item.
+More information on the videoconferences is provided in table 2 below.510 In addition, Council members held a closed videoconference in connection with the item.511 represented by its Vice-President and Minister for Foreign Affairs.

-In 2021, the Special Representative of the Secretary-General for Colombia and Head of the United Nations Verification Mission in Colombia briefed Council members further to the reports of the Secretary-General on a quarterly basis.513 The Council was also briefed by three representatives of Colombian civil society.514 At the meetings and videoconferences, Colombia was represented by its Vice-President and Minister for Foreign Affairs.
+In 2021, Council members heard briefings on a quarterly basis by the Special Representative of the Secretary-General for Colombia and Head of the United Nations Verification Mission in Colombia in connection with the reports of the Secretary-General.512 also heard briefings by The Council three representatives of Colombian civil society.
+At the meetings and videoconferences, Colombia was